-Reference point on a potential interfering node

-The positioning information of the target WSOGCO may be the one of the closest slave WSOGCO or virtual slave WSOGCO in its network coverage area for the protection service contour, if the interference signal in the reference point caused by the transmission of the slave WSOGCO is larger than the interference signal caused by the transmission of the master WSOGCO according to these transmission parameters.
-The “virtual” means here that a slave WSOGCO is assumed to be in the edge of network coverage area of the master WSOGCO as shown in Figure 88Figure 65.
-In these cases, the transmission parameters of the slave WSOGCO are used for this calculation step, the reference point of the slave node should be each closest point for the protection service contour.
+The location information of the target WSOGCO may be that of one of the closest slave WSOGCO or virtual slave WSOGCO in its network coverage area to the contour of service area of the prioritized GCO, if the interference signal which is caused by the transmission of the slave WSOGCO and which is received at the reference point is larger than the interference signal caused by the transmission of the target master WSOGCO according to the operational parameters of those.
+The “virtual” means here that a slave WSOGCO is assumed to be on the edge of network coverage area of the target WSOGCO as shown in Figure 88Figure 65.
+In these cases, the operational parameters of the slave WSOGCO are used for this calculation step, and the interference-victim reference point of the slave GCO should be each closest point to the edge of the service area of the prioritized GCO.

-Figure 88Figure 65 Example of reference point on a potential interfering node selection criterion of the interference-victim reference points for the maximum power allocation for multiple WSOGCOs
+Figure 88Figure 65 Example of interference-victim reference point in considering a potential interfering GCO for the calculation of the EIRP of WSOGCOs

-Algorithm description
+Algorithm description of EIRP calculation

-Flexible margin based calculation
+Aggregated interference margin based EIRP

-The flexible margin based calculation way of output power level may be calculated as described in this subclause.
+Aggregated interference is one of the problems to be solved for coexistence.
+Coexistence system can provide the EIRP that mitigates aggregated interference to the prioritized GCOs.
+In the following subclauses, at first, fundamental calculation of EIRP that is derived location-specifically is shown.
+Second, the calculation of the aggregated interference margin that is adopted to the location-specific EIRP is shown.

+Location-specific EIRP calculation

+Location-specific EIRP is calculated with considering the maximally allowed interference level of receiver at interference-victim reference point and path loss between the receiver and the target GCO.

-If the target WSOGCO uses the same channel as the usage channel(s) of interference-victim receiver in the reference point,
+If the target WSOGCO uses the same channel as the usage channel(s) of receiver at the interference-victim reference point, the EIRP of GCO k on the target frequency channel fj. can be computed location-specifically as follows,

-If the target WSOGCO uses a different channel with the usage channel(s) of interference-victim receiver in the reference point,
+If the target WSOGCO uses a different channel with the usage channel(s) of receiver at the interference-victim reference point, the EIRP of GCO k on the adjacent frequency channel fjj. can be computed location-specifically as follows,

 Definition of each parameter is given in Table 4.
-MI is assumed to be an adjustable value according to number of active WSOGCOs.
+MI is aggregated interference margin, which is assumed to be an adjustable value according to the number of target WSOGCOs.

-Table 4 Parameters for output power level control algorithm
+Table 4 Parameters for the location-specific EIRP calculation